 - Clean and disinfect frequently touched objects and surfaces.

-The flu is still widespread in Georgia, according to the CDC.
+The flu still poses a greater risk and is widespread in Georgia, according to the CDC.
 The agency said it’s not too late to get a flu shot as it is the best prevention against the illness.

 More Top Stories: